 - Novi, MI April 26, 2010 held at the Novi Sheraton.
 See link for details.

 - The Michigan Association of Middle School Educators Annual Conference is coming up March 17-18, 2011 in Coopersville, MI.

 - The Michigan Joint Education Conference will be in Redford, Michigan (Thurston High School) this summer June 23, 2010.
 Keep tabs on the website for more details coming soon.

 - Classroom 2.0’s Live Calendar.

 - Second Life:

-- No Events specified.
-Regular Tuesday meetings are scheduled.
+- Regular Tuesday meetings are scheduled.
 See the board on the ISTE Island for up to the minute details.